DNAScanner/Discord-Service-Manager/README.md

 This is a [Deno](https://deno.com) script, which allows you to manage the services on your Linux machine with ease

+⚠️ **Note:** This script is required to be run as root, as it uses `systemctl` to manage the services

 ## Screenshots

 ![alt text](docs/1.svg)